Nilhcem/nilhcem.github.io/_posts/2019-01-26-home-monitoring-with-mqtt-influxdb-grafana.md

 ![pic12_rpi_htop]

 The Mijia device requires a single AAA battery.
-I use rechargeable batteries and it lost only 6% battery this week.
+I use rechargeable batteries and it lasts more than a month.

 ![pic13_mijia_battery]
 <br>